 You can’t see me — 72% of brands are not confident they can meet consumer shipping demands, while two out of three consumers expect them to.
 Only 23% of shipper/retailers believe that they have the tools they need to succeed today, and just 27% have access to real-time inventory data.

 Got any Black Friday deals on FreightTech? — 95% of respondents said that flexible capacity will be key to meeting fluctuating demand though the holidays and into 2021.
 Hear a full breakdown of the report on Monday’s WTT?!? (skip to 19:10.)

 Feed the bridge

 Third time is not the charm — For the third time in five days, the Independence Avenue bridge in Kansas City, Missouri, has caught another truck in its jaws.
 The bridge’s 12-foot clearance is notorious for devouring inexperienced drivers.

-Who is paying the tab? — Kansas City Terminal Railway owns the bridge and they told KCTV News 5 that “they’ve had to spend approximately $100,000 in roughly the past ten years just on their own signage, repairs and more,” all due to trucks getting chewed up by the bridge.
+Who is paying the tab? — Kansas City Terminal Railway owns the bridge and it told KCTV News 5 that it has “had to spend approximately $100,000 in roughly the past 10 years just on their own signage, repairs and more,” all due to trucks getting chewed up by the bridge.

-On Storrowed time — With a clearance of only 10 feet, the bridges on Storrow drive in Boston have never met a semi or moving truck they weren’t willing to sink their teeth in.
+On Storrowed time — With a clearance of only 10 feet, the bridges on Storrow Drive in Boston have never met a semi or moving truck they weren’t willing to sink their teeth into.